Top 10 7-string guitar players: who plays 7-string and what strings they use

 Does John Petrucci play 7-string on every Dream Theater record?

 Since Falling Into Infinity (1997), most Dream Theater records have included 7-string material.
 His Music Man Majesty and JP signature guitars ship in 6- and 7-string configurations.
-His gauge preference on 7-string is a custom Ernie Ball set closer to .009–.054 or .010–.059 depending on the touring cycle.
-Earlier work on the 7-string was tuned to B standard; some later material sits in Drop A.
+His documented 7-string set is the Ernie Ball Petrucci 7-String Regular Slinky (.010–.056), per his own gear page.
+His 7-string work is predominantly tuned to B standard.

 What scale length do most 7-string guitars use?

-25.5 inches is the default, same as a Strat / Tele.
-Some players prefer 26.5 inches (baritone-adjacent) for firmer low-string tension in Drop A, or multi-scale 7-strings (fanned-fret) that taper from 25.5 on the treble side to 26.5 or 27 on the bass side.
-Ibanez RG, Jackson SL, Schecter KM-7, and PRS SE Mark Holcomb SVN all use 25.5-inch scale.
+25.5 inches is the common default, same as a Strat / Tele, and Ibanez RG 7-strings use it.
+But the djent-era signatures often go longer: the Schecter KM-7 MK-III and the PRS SE Mark Holcomb SVN are both 26.5-inch scale for firmer low-string tension in Drop A and below.
+Multi-scale 7-strings (fanned-fret) taper from around 25.5 on the treble side to 26.5 or 27 on the bass side.

 Are 7-string players all in metal?

 No, but the overwhelming majority are.
 John Petrucci's prog-metal work is the most well-known non-djent 7-string catalog.
 Steve Vai uses 7-string in instrumental rock contexts.
-Charlie Hunter plays a custom 8-string (7 guitar + 1 bass) in jazz.
+Charlie Hunter plays a custom Novax 8-string (3 bass strings + 5 guitar strings) in jazz.
 The 7-string is genre-heavy-metal-coded in 2026 because that's where the rhythmic demand for extended low range is highest.

 Is James 'Munky' Shaffer of Korn an Ernie Ball artist?